 NC State University REQUIRES use of an approved and up-to-date anti-virus program for all computers connected to the NC State network.
 Anti-virus software recommendations are available at http://www.ncsu.edu/antivirus/.

 NC State provides a wide variety of IT services through the Office of Information Technology.
 Information on resources available to students can be found at go.ncsu.edu/gogetit.

 All users must attend a Laser Cutter Certification session before they will be allowed to use the laser cutters.

 Contact the Materials Lab about signing up for a certification session.
 Register Here.

 Peer-to-Peer file sharing is popular around the world.
 Many times this type of file sharing includes copyrighted music and movie files.
 The RIAA (Recording Industry Association of America) and the MPAA (Motion Picture Association of America) file lawsuits against individuals who use their computers to share copyrighted materials.
 College students are prime targets for this type of law suit.
 There are cases against NC State students which have cost them thousands of dollars.
 In order to comply with federal law, NC State must identify the owner of any computer caught sharing copyrighted material.

 Also, many of these file sharing programs open up computers to attacks and viruses.
 It’s safer just to get rid of these programs.
-The College of Design IT staff cannot take to time to repair your computer from damage caused by these programs.
+The College of Design IT staff cannot take to time to repair your computer from damage caused by these applications.
 So, don’t risk lawsuits, hacks, and viruses!
-Get rid of your file sharing programs.
+Get rid of your file sharing applications.
 They’re not worth it.

 If you have any questions, please contact the College Information Technology staff.